KosherBacon/selenium_tutorial/_posts/2018-04-19-selenium-tutorial.markdown

 In layman's terms we've:
 * Initialized a Firefox browser
-* Accessed the my personal website
+* Accessed my personal website
 * Retreived an element from the webpage by class name (_header_)
 * Verified that it is in fact visible on the page